 Catawba Master Naturalist Program

-If you are interested in the Catawba Master Naturalist program, please contact Sara Lee, [email protected] to be put on the 2018 class list.
-Registration for 2018 will not open until December 2017, but we are currently taking names for spots in the 2018 class.
-We anticipate the 2018 class will full before Clemson registration even opens so get your name on the list now.
+If you are interested in the Catawba Master Naturalist program, please contact Sara Lee, [email protected] to be put on the 2018 class waiting list.

 Join us for 12 fun weeks exploring the world around you through observation and hands-on, interactive learning in Fort Mill, SC and surrounding areas.
-Based on the Greenway, the Catawba Master Naturalist Program will be held Wednesdays, March 1-May 17, 2017 (May 24 rain date), from 9:30 am - 3:30 pm.
+Based on the Greenway, the Catawba Master Naturalist Program will be held Wednesdays, March 7-May 23, 2018 (May 30 rain date), from 9:30 am - 3:30 pm.

 About the Program